Sharaf al-Din al-Tusi: Mathematics

 Sharaf al-Din analyzed the equation x3 + d = b⋅x2 in the form x2 ⋅ (b - x) = d, stating that the left hand side must at least equal the value of d for the equation to have a solution.
 He then determined the maximum value of this expression.
 A value less than d means no positive solution; a value equal to d corresponds to one solution, while a value greater than d corresponds to two solutions.
-Sharaf al-Din's analysis of this equation was a notable development in Islamic mathematics, but his work was not pursued any further at that time, neither in the Muslim world nor in Europe.
+Sharaf al-Din's analysis of this equation was a notable development in Islamic mathematics, but his work was not pursued any further at that time, neither in the Muslim or European world.

 Sharaf al-Din al-Tusi's "Treatise on equations" has been described by Roshdi Rashed as inaugurating the beginning of algebraic geometry.
 This was criticized by Jeffrey Oaks who claims that Al-Tusi did not study curves by means of equations, but rather equations by means of curves (just as al-Khayyam had done before him) and that the study of curves by means of equations originated with Descartes in the seventeenth century.

 Astronomy

-Sharaf al-Din invented a linear astrolabe, sometimes called the "staff of Tusi".
+Sharaf al-Din invented a linear astrolabe, sometimes called the "Staff of Tusi".
 While it was easier to construct and was known in al-Andalus, it did not gain much popularity.